dkimhw/launch_school/js_109/pre_made_snippets.md

   * When `sort` is called without arguments it coerces all the array elements except those that are `undefined` to their string equivalents then sorts them using string comparisons
 * `slice` method extracts and returns a portion of the array.
 Takes two optional arguments - the first is the index at which extraction begins while the second is where extraction ends.
 Also not destructive
 * Method chaining: This is an example of method chaining that allows you to call methods on the return value of another method
+* `split`
+  * On line 3, we call the method split("") on the value of munstersDescription. split takes in one parameter called separator used to split the string into a list of substrings. split returns a new array, and in this case: ["T", "h", "e"...] (because an empty string denotes to split that the split happens on every character of the string ).